CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/integration_test_plan.md

 Our integration testing strategy is rooted in the London School of TDD, emphasizing the verification of observable outcomes through interactions with collaborators.

 *   **Interaction-Based Testing:** Instead of inspecting the internal state of the `Guard` class (which is primarily handled by unit tests), integration tests will focus on the *behavior* of the application code (the "unit under test") as it interacts with the `Guard` library.
 This means we observe whether the application method correctly throws an exception when a guard clause is violated, or completes successfully when inputs are valid.
-*   **Collaborators & Mocking:** In the context of integration tests for a static utility library like `OpenEchoSystem.GuardClauses`, the "collaborators" are the specific guard clause extension methods (e.g., `Guard.Against.NullOrWhiteSpace`, `Guard.Against.OutOfRange`, `Guard.Against.InvalidEmail`).
+*   **Collaborators & Mocking:** In the context of integration tests for a static utility library like `CosmicLexicon.Foundation.GuardClauses`, the "collaborators" are the specific guard clause extension methods (e.g., `Guard.Against.NullOrWhiteSpace`, `Guard.Against.OutOfRange`, `Guard.Against.InvalidEmail`).
 Since these are static methods, traditional mocking frameworks (like Moq for interfaces/classes) are not directly applicable for *replacing* the `Guard` functionality.
 Instead, our "mocking" or "setup" involves carefully crafting test data (inputs to the application method) to *trigger* specific behaviors within the `Guard` clauses, thereby verifying the application's response to these interactions.
 The observable outcome is the exception type and message, or the successful completion of the application method.

 ## 4. Recursive Testing Strategy (Regression)